~ an essay on Metal Gear Solid 3: Snake Eater (2004).

 “Scholars tell us that the first spy in history was the snake in the Book of Genesis.”

 In MGS3 — the 5th game released in the Metal Gear series but the 1st chronologically within the saga — you take control of CIA operative code-named “Naked Snake.”
 It is 1964, the Cold War is fully engaged, and you are being sent into the unmarked jungles of the Soviet Union in pursuit of a potentially game-changing weapon currently under development by the Russians.
-Your first ‘virtuous’ mission of the game is to find and extradite the Soviet scientist Sokolov, a rocket designer-turned-weapons producer — previously defected and forcibly returned to this covert work in the Soviet Union upon this mysterious weapon by the U.S. government, his life a chip secretly traded in order to end the Cuban Missile Crisis.
+Your first ‘virtuous’ mission of the game is to find and extradite the Soviet scientist Sokolov, a rocket designer-turned-weapons producer.
+He previously defected but was forcibly returned to this covert work in the Soviet Union upon this mysterious weapon by the U.S. government, his life a chip secretly traded in order to end the Cuban Missile Crisis.

 Metal Gear fictional chronology: